The Project 2049 Institute conducts research and analysis in five areas critical to Asia's future:

 5. Asia and the world.
 Projects will examine Asia's interactions with countries and organizations outside the region to better understand future global dynamics.

-The Project 2049 Institute undertakes the following programs in conjunction with and support from various organizations:
+The Project 2049 Institute has undertaken and undertakes the following programs in conjunction with and support from various organizations:

 The Project 2049 Institute is committed to enhancing the dialogue between U.S. and Taiwanese policy-making circles on security issues related to greater Asia.
 The Project 2049 Institute launched an educational and intellectual exchange-based program for former practitioners in the government, and leaders in the non-government and private sectors from Taiwan to visit Washington for a two week exchange visit.
 The program centers around a series of meetings and roundtable discussions on current issues in U.S.-Taiwan relations.